wermos/website/lessons/3d-basic-rendering/ray-tracing-rendering-a-triangle/ray-triangle-intersection-geometric-solution.md

 \end{array}
 $$

 Because C and N are pointing in the same direction, their dot product returns a value greater than 0 (positive).
 However because C' and N are pointing in opposite directions, their dot product returns a value lower than 0 (negative).
 What does that test tell us?
 We know that the point where the ray intersects the triangle and the triangle are in the same plane.
 We also know from the test we have just made that if a point P which is in the triangle's plane (such as the vertex V2 or the intersection point) is on the left side of vector A, then the dot product between the triangle's normal and vector C is positive (C is the result of the cross product between A and B. In this scenario, A = (v1 - v0) and B = (P - v0)).
 However, if P is on the right side of A (as with v2') then this dot product is negative.
-You can see in figure 5, that point P is inside the triangle when it is located on the left side of A. To apply the technique we have just described to the ray-triangle intersection problem, we need to repeat the left/right test for each edge of the triangle.
+You can see in Figure 5, that point P is inside the triangle when it is located on the left side of A. To apply the technique we have just described to the ray-triangle intersection problem, we need to repeat the left/right test for each edge of the triangle.
 If for each one of the triangle's edges we find that point P is on the left side of vector C (where C is defined as v1-v0, v2-v1, and v0-v2 respectively for each edge of the triangle), then we know for sure that P is inside the triangle.
 If the test fails for any of the triangle edges, then P lies outside the triangle's boundaries.
 This process is illustrated in Figure 6.

 Here is an example of the inside-outside test in pseudocode: